EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-cipher/ssl-cipher.md

 The following requirement applies only to the NetScaler CLI:
 If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my ciphergroup" or 'my ciphergroup').

-<b>cipherAliasName/cipherName/cipherGroupName</b>
-The individual cipher name(s), a user-defined cipher group, or a system predefined cipher alias that will be added to the  predefined cipher alias that will be added to the group cipherGroupName.
-If a cipher alias or a cipher group is specified, all the individual ciphers in the cipher alias or group will be added to the user-defined cipher group.

 ##Example